GaryJeagerZhao/Super-Resolution-Image-Generation-for-APTOS-2019-Dataset-Based-on-SRGAN/README.md

 ## Key Steps

 ### 1. Environment Setup
-Prepare the necessary software and hardware environment:
+- Prepare the necessary software and hardware environment.
-- Ensure compatibility with GPU acceleration for optimal performance.
-- NVIDIA RTX 4090 GPU is recommended and used in this setup.
+- The NVIDIA RTX 4090 GPU is used here.

 ### 2. Dataset Preparation
 - Process the APTOS 2019 dataset: